 As a part-time student in one of our Graduate Certificate (GC) programs - whether on campus, at an extension site, or online - there is financial assistance available to you.
-Whether you are a new or continuing adult student, sources of financial assistance include federal and private loans and work-study (for aid-approved GC programs only).
+Whether you are a new or continuing adult student, sources of financial assistance include federal and private loans and work-study (for financial aid-approved certificates only).